hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 ) public
 ```

-Used to initialize the contract during delegator constructor
+Used to initialize the contract during delegator construction

 #### Parameters